 I’d have to turn the question posed to me around and ask…”What are you trying to accomplish by being a control freak?”

 I don’t specialize in homeless pix one way or another.
 I make no distinction of how much of my portfolio is composed of tramps, homeless and vagabonds.
 Maybe it is 2-3% or less?
-If it is on the street or not on the street and I like it and it is legal to shoot…I shoot it and let the chips fall where they may.
+If it is on the street or not on the street and I like it and it is legal to shoot…I shoot it.

 There is a long history in art, from the Renaissance and beyond of painters and draftsman documenting the human condition.